 Booking our Flight of the Gibbon Bangkok/Pattaya Tour Online

 We booked our zip line tour in the planning phases of the trip online.
-Their website has an easy online form asking the date, pickup location, number of guests and pickup time.
+Their website has an easy online form asking for the date, pickup location, number of guests, and pickup time.
 There are three pickup stops from Bangkok so we chose the location closest to AETAS Lumpini.
 Since we had to be back at the hotel by 2 PM for our airport pickup, we chose the 6 AM zipline tour.
 After filling out your billing information, you’re directed to pay with your credit card or PayPal.
 The order will be in Thai Baht so make sure to calculate the conversion rates based on your own currency.

 Flight of the Gibbon Bangkok Review

 The drive from Bangkok was about an hour and a half.
 Since we were out late celebrating my friend’s birthday, it was a great way to catch a good nap before arriving.
 The zipline location is located in Khao Kheow Open Zoo so we were “greeted” by monkeys upon arrival.
 After filling out safety forms, we received a brief overview of how our morning would start.
 The zip line course is a total of 25 points that include a combination of forest walks, individual and paired ziplines, abseils, sky bridges, and spiral staircase.

 I love flying, being on top of mountains and tall buildings, but I’m absolutely afraid of heights (you can tell by my first pic).
 The “baby” zips were super easy, but they were a joke compared to going over the bridges and staircases.
 The higher we went, the more exciting it was.